 According to Tomas, people are more likely to find others attractive when they are part of a majority group or part of their own group.

 Since the corporate environment largely conforms to white Western beauty standards, where norms of success are tied to what is white and male, women of color (WOC) are particularly disadvantaged.
-Right now, only 1.2% of Fortune 500 CEOs are women of color.
+Right now, just five of the Fortune 500 CEOs are women of color.

 One example of this bias is the workplace discrimination that Black women regularly face for their natural hair.
 A recent study highlights how Black women with natural hair are more likely to be seen as unprofessional by prospective (white) employers and are therefore less likely to be recommended for job interviews.